 The establishment of St. John the Evangelist Church marks Bishop John Medley’s influence and his religious vision for New Brunswick.
 Upon his arrival from England in 1845, Bishop Medley intended to propagate Anglicanism across New Brunswick by building Gothic Revival churches.

-The heritage value of St. John the Evangelist also resides in its construction material and style.
-A Gothic Revival church built of stone was rare in New Brunswick at the time of its construction during the mid-1850s.
-The church, which was originally intended to be built of wood, was constructed using local stone.
-This church reflects Bishop Medley’s intertwining of architecture and sacred space.
-When Bishop Medley consecrated St. John the Evangelist in March 1856, he described the church as a “gem of architecture”.
+The church’s heritage value also lies in its distinctive construction material and architectural style.
+The construction of a Gothic Revival church made of stone was a rare sight in New Brunswick during the mid-1850s.
+Originally planned to be made of wood, local stone was used instead, reflecting Bishop Medley’s blending of architecture and sacred space.
+When consecrating the church in March 1856, he lauded it as a “gem of architecture”.

-In 1897, Beverly A. Robinson and his wife deeded a parcel of land on the lower side of St. John the Evangelist as a burial plot for his Lordship H.T.
+In 1897, Beverly A. Robinson and his wife granted a parcel of land adjacent to St. John the Evangelist Church as a burial plot for Bishop H.T.
 Kingdon of Fredericton.
 Rev. George Goodrich Roberts, born in Saint John, assumed the role of Rector in 1857.
 His son, Sir Charles Goodrich Douglas Roberts, born in Douglas Parish, became Canada’s first Poet Laureate.

 The church was initially constructed with a small wooden steeple.
 While plans included the installation of a church bell, this wasn’t realized until 97 years later.
 Since 1932, the bell, donated by the MacFarlane Wagon Factory, has rung every Sunday morning.
 Originally, the bell was part of a ferry that traversed the St. John River from Ferry Avenue in Nashwaaksis to the bottom of Smythe Street before a bridge was constructed around 1880.

 Click on a thumbnail to see more photos.

 This post has already been read 4454 times!